 Upper endoscopy is also used to treat conditions of the upper gastrointestinal tract.
 Your doctor can pass instruments through the endoscope to directly treat many abnormalities with little or no discomfort.
 For example, your doctor might stretch a narrowed area, remove polyps (usually benign growths) or treat bleeding.

 How should I prepare for the procedure?

-An empty stomach allows for the best and safest examination, so you should have nothing to eat or drink, including water, for approximately six hours before the examination.
-Your doctor will tell you when to start fasting.
+An empty stomach allows for the best and safest examination, so you should have nothing to eat after midnight the night before your procedure.
+You may drink liquids (except milk or dairy products) until 2 hours before checking in.

 Tell your doctor in advance about any medications you take; you might need to adjust your usual dose for the examination.
 Discuss any allergies to medications as well as medical conditions, such as heart or lung disease.